playing with CAD - historic & hobby projects

 |

-A very big thank-you to all who allowed me access to their equipment and taught me a lot:
+A very big thank-you to all who allowed me access to their equipment over the years and who taught me all I know about mechanics: